Home :: Volunteer Work Overseas

 If you do have a special skill - if you're a doctor or nurse or electrician or accountant - you might opt for one of the more professional international volunteer programs that let you use those skills to benefit others.
 And if you have few skills but want to learn some, you could choose a program that would teach you something while you work.
 (If you're planning a gap year, a good resource on volunteering and searching for a volunteering placement overseas is iGapyear.com).

 If you like your travel packaged or at least organized, there's the volunteer vacation, also known as voluntourism, a combination of volunteer work and tourism.
-These programs cost money - from a little to a lot.
+These programs cost money - from a little to a lot, and should be thoroughly investigated before booking (the best ones are the ones that recycle profits back into the community).
 Some organizations provide the full package free of charge - airfare, room and board, insurance and even a stipend.
 Others will charge you for it, and many will fall in-between.
-Volunteer vacations tend to be short-term events, lasting from a few days to a few weeks, and are a great way to test the volunteer waters if you're not ready for a longer commitment.
+Volunteer vacations tend to be short-term events, lasting from a few days to a few weeks.

 Language should be a consideration when choosing volunteer work overseas.
 Most programs mentioned here require English but there are others, managed by non-English groups.
 Living in a community is a great opportunity to brush up on a rusty language skill, or learn a new one altogether.
 I owe my ability to speak Portuguese to six months in Brazil (not to mention the most amazing trip through the Amazon rainforest ever!)